-It’s important to add organic matter to your soil before you plant.
+It's important to add organic matter to your soil before you plant.
 Compost and partially decomposed leaves are good sources of organic matter.
-Organic mater improves the structure of heavy clay soils and helps sandy soils to hold water.
+Organic matter improves the structure of heavy clay soils and helps sandy soils to hold water.
 Adding organic matter is especially important where topsoil has been lost, such as in a new subdivision.

 If you can find a good source for it, composted animal manure is a wonderful organic amendment.
 Composted manure adds fertility to your soil, but it also improves the soil structure and adds slow-release nutrients that will be available for years to come.

 Use your soil testing results to decide which amendments to apply.
 When you use only as much lime, fertilizer, and other nutrients as necessary, you minimize nutrient runoff into surface and ground water, optimize the health of your plants, and save money.

 There are many tools for preparing the soil for planting.
 Your goal is to mix in any amendments and to loosen the soil, so plant roots can grow easily and water can seep in.

 Double digging is a technique where you turn the soil using a shovel, to the depth of two shovel lengths.
 If your soil is already quite loose you may only need to turn the top layer.
 A broad fork can also be used to turn and loosen the soil.
 A roto-tiller is a machine that turns the soil.
 These can easily be rented, but are quite heavy and may be unwieldy to operate.
 Farmers may use a plough or disk on the back of a tractor to loosen their soil.

 Use a rake to remove clumps from the tops of your beds, especially if you will be sowing seeds directly into the soil.
 You can also use a rake to mix amendments into the top few inches of soil.